fdiebel/ash/README.md

 Instructions
 --------
 * Print using non-flammable filament material
-* Smoke and relax
-* Ponder the meaning of it all
+* Smoke, relax, and ponder the meaning of it all
 * Profit

 Disclaimer